siannkit/siannkit/README.md

 if you're a proshipper, darkshipper or whatever the fuck of an excuse to be disgusting, get the fuck out, don't talk to me and don't even approach me.

 "ragebaiters" and drama seekers. self explainatory i just don't want you to impliment me to your petty dramas you created yourself.

+HEAVY DNI if you don't know what boundaries are, nor don't respect them for some reason.

 fans of MD, forsaken, hazbin/helluva, TADC and TFC are on thin ice. you guys are free to interact, but be normal please.